jeremytammik/roomedit/README.md

 Another way is to install and
-run both [Apache CouchDB](http://couchdb.apache.org) and the roomedit app itself locally on your system.
+run both [Apache CouchDB](http://couchdb.apache.org) and the roomedit app itself locally on your own system.

 That's all you need.